 Technically, as just a source of heat, either a mat or a lamp would be fine on their own if they are generating the required amount of heat.

 If you want to be a good gecko owner though (and I’m sure you do) then I would always advise you to get both.

-Lamps are the best way to simulate the day/night cycle which is extremely important to your geckos overall health and wellbeing.
+Lamps are the best way to simulate the day/night cycle which is extremely important to your gecko’s overall health and well-being.

 So should you get a lamp and not a mat?
-Again, technically you could if your lamp was heating the tank properly but it’s much easier to maintain the right temperatures with a mat so they both have benefits and compliment each other.
+Again, technically you could if your lamp was heating the tank properly but it’s much easier to maintain the right temperatures with a mat so they both have benefits and complement each other.